| Seventh

 raise domestic chickens because magpies either destroy the eggs

+or kill the young chicks.
 The area will be studied again during

 the 1942 nesting season, with predators under control.
 A comparison